proteneer/khan/README.md

-# khan: an open-source deep-learning package for learning molecular energies
+# KHAN: open-source deep-learning package for molecular energies

-## Background:
+As part of Schrodinger's machine-learning collaboration with the Pande lab and the DeepChem project, we've taken the initial pure tensorflow implementation written by Michael Wu (@miaecle) and optimized it significantly to reduce the training time.
 The original ANI-1 by Smith et al. (doi:10.1039/C6SC05720A) unfortunately did not provide the training algorithm that was used to generate the released models.
-As part of Schrodinger's collaboration with the Pande lab and the DeepChem project, we've taken the initial pure tensorflow implementation written by Michael Wu (@miaecle) and optimized it significantly to reduce the training time.

 Note: that this code will at some point be merged back upstream with the DeepChem master, once the build procedures have been streamlined.